 This long-form content approach was not an easy sell, as it would involve our clients doing more research, spending more time creating content, and utilizing more resources.
 With that in mind, we decided to turn this strategy on ourselves and invest in creating long-form content for our own website – thus giving us real data that we had some control over.

 What We Did.

-Our website as a whole was approximately 20% long-form, and 80% short-form content.
-Within all these articles we focused heavily on SEO, including keyword research, content consumption optimization, and providing value for users.
+Our website as a whole was approximately 20% long-form and 80% short-form content.
+We focused heavily on SEO, including keyword research, content consumption optimization, and providing value for users within all these articles.
 We were slowly growing search traffic, but we were missing out on new inbound links, increasing new user visits, and lead growth.

 So, about 6 months ago, we switched up our content creation strategy to follow an 80/20 rule – 80% long-form, 20% short-form.
 The goal was to increase inbound links, leads from organic search, reach within the search engines, and overall Google traffic – and, spoiler, it worked extraordinarily well.